kundajelab/atac_dnase_pipelines/bds/README.md

 2) SHELLCMD

 If you have softwares locally installed on your home, you may need to add to them environment variables like $PATH, $LD_LIBRARY_PATH and so on. <b>IMPORTANT!</b> Note that any pre-defined enviroment variables (like $PATH) should be referred in a curly bracket like ${PATH}.
-This is because BDS distinguishes environment variables from BDS variables with a curly bracket ${}.
+This is because BDS distinguishes environment variables from BDS variables by a curly bracket ${}.
 ```
 SHELLCMD= export PATH=${PATH}:path_to_your_program
 ```